derekzhouai/derekzhouai.github.io/_posts/2025-09-04-building-lenet5-for-mnist.md

 ## 1. Introduction

 **LeNet-5** was proposed in 1998 by Yann LeCun and colleagues for handwritten digit recognition.
 Although computing resources were limited at the time, LeNet-5 was revolutionary: it showed that **convolutional neural networks (CNNs) could outperform traditional machine learning methods** on image recognition tasks.

 This network was originally designed to recognize handwritten digits (MNIST), and its ideas laid the groundwork for modern deep learning.

-## 2. Background: What is LeNet-5?
+## 2. LeNet-5 Architecture

 ![](./assets/img/posts/20250904_lenet5_architecture.png)